forta-network/starter-kits/alert-combiner-py/README.md

 Describe each of the type of alerts fired by this bot

 - ATTACK-DETECTOR-1
-  - Fired when 3 alerts are fired and anomaly score across the stages (per cluster) exceed the strict threshold
+  - Fired when 4 alerts in each stages fire (this is consistent with attack detector V1 behavior)
   - Severity is always set to "critical"
   - Type is always set to "exploit"
   - Meta data will contain the date range when attack took place, the attacker address, a list of detection bots that triggered that were utilized by this detection bot to make a decision as well as any of the transactions and addresses that were mentioned in any of the underlying alerts